shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w1_neural_networks/01_neural_networks_intuition/readme.md

 - Instead of manually engineering features as we did before, **NN automatically generates superior features**.
 This is why NN is one of the most powerful learning algorithms today.

 - So far, we've described the neural network as calculating affordability, awareness, perceived quality.
-But in reality, humans needn't devise these features. **The network determines the features to use in hidden layers by itself**, a notable characteristic of neural networks.
+But in reality, humans needn't devise these features (affordability etc.). **The network determines the features to use in hidden layers by itself**, a notable characteristic of neural networks.

   ![alt text](resources/notes/11.png)